noahehall/multicloud/opensource/apache/tinkerpop.md

 - hosts the Gremlin-Groovy language; you can enter valid Groovy code directly into the console
 - tldr
   - ending a cmd with `;[]` hides the console output
+  - end a line with period, comma, etc or backslash like in shell for continuation

 ```sh
 ### console cmds, always prefixed with `:`